-C13.
-Application fee
+C13 Application Fee

+If your institution has waived its application fee for the Fall 2021 admission cycle please select no.

+Yes No

 Does your institution have an application fee?
-No

-Amount of application fee:
+Amount of application fe -

+Yes No

-Can it be waived for applicants with financial need? \Box Yes \Box No If you have an application fee and an on-line application option, please indicate policy for students who apply on-line:
+Can it be waived for applicants with financial need?

+If you have an application fee and an on-line applic who apply on-line: cation option, pl ease indicate poli cy for students

-□ Same fee
+Same fee

-□ Free
+Free

 Reduced

+Yes No

-Can on-line application fee be waived for applicants with financial need? \square Yes \square No
+Can on-line application fee be waived for applicants with financial need?

+Annita dia matanina data

-C14.
-Application closing date
+C14 Application closing date

+CDS-C

 Does your institution have an application closing date?

+Date

-Yes Application closing date (fall): 08/01 Priority date: 02/15
+Application closing date (fall)

-C15.
-Are first-time, first-year students accepted for terms other than the fall?
+Priority Date

 Yes No

+C15 Are first-time, first-year students accepted for terms other than the fall?

-C16.
-Notification to applicants of admission decision sent (fill in one only)
+C16 Notification to applicants of admission decision sent (fill in one only)

-On a rolling basis beginning (date): 10/15
+On a rolling basis beginning

 By (date):

 Other:

-C17.
-Reply policy for admitted applicants (fill in one only)
+C17 Reply policy for admitted applicants (fill in one only)

 Must reply by (date):

-No set date: X
+No set date

-1

-Must reply by May 1 or within weeks if notified thereafter
+Must reply by May 1st or within weeks if notified d thereafter

 Other:

-Deadline for housing deposit (MM/DD):
+Deadline for housing deposit (MMDD):

-Amount of housing deposit: Included in Tuition Deposit of \$30 00
+Amount of housing deposit:

 Refundable if student does not enroll?

-Х Yes, in full
+Yes, in full

 Yes, in part

-□ {No}

-C18.
-Deferred admission: Does your institution allow students to postpone enrollment after admission?

-X Yes

-If yes, maximum period of postponement:

-C19.
-Early admission of high school students: Does your institution allow high school students to enroll as full-time, firsttime, first-year (freshman) students one year or more before high school graduation?

-C20.
-Common application: Question removed from CDS.
-(Initiated during t006-t007 cycle)

-Early Decision and Early Action Plans

-C21.
-Early decision: Does your institution offer an early decision plan (an admission plan that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that asks students to commit to attending if accepted) for first-time, first-year (freshman) applicants for fall enrollment?
 No

+C18 Deferred admission

+Yes No

+Does your institution allow students to postpone enrollment after

+admission?

+If yes, maximum period of postponeme

+C10 Early admission of high school students

+C19 Early admission of high school students Yes No

+Does your institution allow high school students to enroll as full-time, 163 NO

+first-time, first-year (freshman) students one year or more before high school graduation?

+C20 Common Application: Question removed from CDS.
+(Initiated during 2 006-2007 cycle)

+C21-C22: Early Decision and Early Action Plans

+C21 Early Decision

+Does your institution offer an early decision plan (an admission plan that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that asks students to commit to attending if accepted) for first-time, first-year (freshman) applicants for fall enrollment?

-If "yes," please complete the following: First or only early decision plan closing date: First or only early decision plan notification date: Other early decision plan closing date: Other early decision plan notification date: For the Fall 2011 entering class: Number of early decision applications received by your institution: Number of applicants admitted under early decision plan: Please provide significant details about your early decision plan:
+If "yes," please complete the following:

+First or only early decision plan closing date First or only early decision plan notification date Other early decision plan closing date Other early decision plan notification date

+For the Fall 2020 entering class:

+Number of early decision applications received by your institution Number of applicants admitted under early decision plan Please provide significant details about your early decision plan:

+C22 Early action

-C22.
-Early action: Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college?
+Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college?